kimsangic/fmchugo/content/_index.md

 date = 2020-08-10T13:44:49-04:00
 +++

-# Welcome FMC Bacteria Genome Respository
+# FMC Bacteria Genome Respository

 ## Useful Links
 * [NCBI (National Center for Biotechnology Information)](https://www.ncbi.nlm.nih.gov/): a series of databases relevant to biotechnology and biomedicine and is an important resource for bioinformatics tools and services.